TRIGGER WARNING: If you have personal experience of mental ill health or suicide then you may find this post upsetting.

 The pain of that was immense.

 With the help of my family, my friends, my psychiatrist and anti-depressants I managed to pull myself back together again; bit by bit.
-Some pieces fitted together easily.
+Some pieces fit together easily.
 Others were a little more difficult to locate and put into place.

 Then a year or so later I met a man.

-And now I am a mother.
+Now I’m a mother.
 The final piece is in place.
 I am complete.